huggingface/blog/embedding-quantization.md

 #### Retrieval Speed

-The retrieval speed was measures on Google Cloud Platform `a2-highgpu-4g` Instance using the [mxbai-embed-large-v1](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1) embeddings with 1024 dimension on the whole MTEB Retrieval.
+We measured retrieval speed on a Google Cloud Platform `a2-highgpu-4g` instance using the [mxbai-embed-large-v1](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1) embeddings with 1024 dimension on the whole MTEB Retrieval.
 For int8 we used [USearch](https://github.com/unum-cloud/usearch) (Version 2.9.2) and binary quantization [Faiss](https://github.com/facebookresearch/faiss) (Version 1.8.0).
 Everything was computed on CPU using exact search.

 | Quantization | Min            | Mean               | Max           |
 |--------------|----------------|--------------------|---------------|